-Peptide C measurement is used to investigate cases of hypoglycaemia as well as to assess insulin reserve in certain categories of diabetic patients who either have autoantibodies against insulin or receive insulin therapy.
+Peptide C measurement is used to investigate cases of hypoglycemia as well as to assess insulin reserve in certain categories of diabetic patients who either have autoantibodies against insulin or receive insulin therapy.

-- In the determination of endogenous insulin levels, as the concentration of peptide C is not affected by exogenous insulin administration
+- In the determination of endogenous insulin levels, since the concentration of peptide C is not affected by exogenous insulin administration

-- Determining whether hypoglycaemia is caused by non-therapeutic insulin injections (plasma hypoglycaemia), in which case peptide C levels will be low while the insulin levels will be elevated
+- Determining whether hypoglycemia is caused by non-therapeutic insulin injections (pseudo-hypoglycemia), in which case peptide C levels will be low while the insulin levels will be elevated

 - In determining the presence of insulinoma, there may be elevated concentrations of both insulin and peptide C

 - In monitoring for recurrence of insulinoma, indicated by elevated levels of peptide C